nelpy/nelpy/README.rst

-As a more representative example of what nelpy can be used for, consider the estimation of place fields (spatial tuning curves) from a spike train recorded in CA1 of a male Long-Evans rat.
+As a more representative example of what nelpy can be used for, consider the estimation of place fields (spatial tuning curves) of CA1 units while an animal runs on a linear track.

-Estimating the place fields can be a complicated task, and roughly involves the following steps (not in a strict numerical order):
+Estimating the place fields can be a complicated affair, and roughly involves the following steps:

 1. assume we have position data and spike data available
 2. linearize the environment (and position data), if desired